 Experience the dynamic, innovative SU Library with a virtual tour!
-Excellent services and state-of-the-art resources are what you’ll discover – and don’t miss our website.
+Excellent services and state-of-the-art resources are what you’ll discover – and don’t miss our website https://library.sun.ac.za/.
 Ask your question and get your answer in our FAQs.

 How many libraries does Stellenbosch University have?

-The Stellenbosch University’s Library and Information Service has six libraries.
-The central library, called the Stellenbosch University Library, is situated on the Stellenbosch Campus.
-The other five libraries (branches), situated across the three campuses, are the Engineering and Forestry Library, the Medicine and Health Sciences Library, the Music Library, the Theology Library, and the Bellville Park Campus Library.
+There are six libraries that make up the Library and Information Service of Stellenbosch University (SU).
+The central library, called the Stellenbosch University Library, is situated on the Stellenbosch campus.
+The other five libraries (branches), situated across the three campuses, are the Engineering and Forestry Library, the Music Library, the Theology Library, the Medicine and Health Sciences Library and the Bellville Park Campus Library.
 Read more about our libraries on our website: https://library.sun.ac.za/en-za/Libraries/Pages/default.aspx

 Are library services free?

-Yes, library services are free to Stellenbosch University registered students, staff and researchers.
+Yes, library services are free to SU registered students, staff and researchers.
 Visit our website to read more about our services: http://library.sun.ac.za/en-za/Usingthelibrary/Pages/Undergraduate-guide.aspx

 What are the library hours?

-- Library hours vary depending on the time of the year and for the different branches.
-Please see our Library Hours Library Guide for more detailed hours.
+Library hours vary depending on the time of the year and for the different branches.
+Please see our Library Hours Library Guide for more details.
 For example, the hours during the academic year at Stellenbosch University Library are as follows:

-How would I learn about the library resources?
+How will I learn about the library resources?

 The library provides various training opportunities to students, virtually, within the library, and through various departmental training sessions.
 These opportunities cover a wide range of topics including help with assignments and finding information, using tools for referencing, and data workshops.
-View our upcoming webinars here: https://sun.ac.za.libcal.com/calendar/stb
+View our upcoming webinars and hybrid sessions here: https://sun.ac.za.libcal.com/calendar/stb

-The number of books that can be borrowed depends on the level of study at the University.
-Undergraduate students can borrow 6 books for 14 days, postgraduates 15 items for 30 days, and staff of the University 30 items for 90 days.
+The number of books that may be borrowed depends on the level of study at the University.
+Undergraduate students may borrow 6 books for 14 days, postgraduates 15 items for 30 days, and academic staff of the University 30 items for 90 days.
 See more about borrowing on our website: https://library.sun.ac.za/en-za/Usingthelibrary/borrow/Pages/default.aspx

 Does the library have my prescribed books?

-The library’s short loans section holds a number of highly used materials and makes them available to students for a short period.
-You can make use of SUNSearch to see what books are available in the library: https://library.sun.ac.za/connect/sunsearch
+The library’s short loan section holds a number of highly used materials and makes them available to students for a short period.
+You can make use of Library Search to see what books are available in the library: https://library.sun.ac.za/en-za/Pages/Home

-Yes, Wi-Fi is available throughout the buildings of all libraries of the Library and Information Service of Stellenbosch University.
+Yes, Wi-Fi is available throughout the buildings of all libraries of the Library and Information Service of SU.
 Read more about Wi-Fi access on our website: https://library.sun.ac.za/en-za/Help/Pages/wireless-access.aspx

 Can I access library resources from home or from residence?